Liagson/ConcaveHullGenerator/README.md

 ![IMG1](https://github.com/Liagson/ConcaveHullGenerator/blob/master/Pics/Concavity.png)
 ## Algorithm
-Inspired by *[Implementation of a fast and efficient concave hull algorith](http://www.it.uu.se/edu/course/homepage/projektTDB/ht13/project10/Project-10-report.pdf)*, the concave hull is reached through the finding of middlepoints within the edges of the convex hull.
-If the cosine between the middlepoint and the edge nodes is greater than the `concavity`variable the segment will be partitioned in two new ones using the new point.
-The search for middlepoints starts from the longest edge to the shortest.
-If no middlepoints are found the program will end.
+Inspired by *[Implementation of a fast and efficient concave hull algorith](http://www.it.uu.se/edu/course/homepage/projektTDB/ht13/project10/Project-10-report.pdf)*, the concave hull is reached through the iteration of four basic steps:
+1. We find the points close to the longest edge of a hull.
+The distance is directly related to the value of `scaleFactor`
+2. We measure the angle (in reality the *cosine* of this angle) of every point related to this segment.
+3. We will select the point that gives us the widest angle/cosine.
+If the value of the cosine is inferior to the value of `concavity` we will discard this point.
+4. The point will be used to divide the segment into two new ones.
+The process will be repeated until no more divisions are made.

 ![IMG2](https://raw.githubusercontent.com/Liagson/ConcaveHullGenerator/master/Pics/Steps.png)
-Middlepoints are searched in an area around the edge that can be set using the `scaleFactor` variable.
-The higher the area the slower the program will be.